ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 At one point, training with dataset that had noise added (which doubled the size of the dataset) increased the validation accuracy by 2 percentage points.

+Certain patterns of noise have been shown to fool image classifiers in a way that is unintuitive to humans (Hosseini et al., 2017).
+While it is not clear whether the noise added in this project help train for such edge cases, the presence of such problem implies that noise ought to be added to the training dataset.

 ##### 6. Pipeline

 For every original raw training image: